Before ordering your straight nitrogen it is worth considering how much you actually need as it may be you actually need NS or NPKS grades instead.

 The decision as to what nitrogen product is agronomically correct is easily filtered down.
 Firstly the question to answer is “Do I need sulphur?” and if “Yes” how am I going to manage it?
 It is pretty clear, with deposition at extremely low levels, the majority of crops will respond to sulphur with increased yields and improved quality.

-There are three other sources of sulphur; soil reserves, organic wastes, and mineral fertilizer.
+There are three other sources of sulphur; soil reserves, organic wastes, and mineralfertiliser.
 Soil reserves do not build easily.
 When the organic sulphur mineralises it is often lost via leaching before the crop picks it up, and organic sources of sulphur are unpredictable in their release pattern.
-This issue has been demonstrated in grassland management where responses to sulphur from mineral fertilizer have been seen even where high levels of manures have been applied.
+This issue has been demonstrated in grassland management where responses to sulphur from mineralfertiliser have been seen even where high levels of manures have been applied.

 This process takes time and is dependent on prevailing soil and weather conditions.
 Whilst being similar to nitrogen when in the soil (i.e. mineralisation and mobility), in the plant sulphur, is very different.
 Nitrogen is easily remobilised by the plant, moving from old leaves and into new as growth and development progresses.
 Sulphur is the opposite to nitrogen, remaining in the older leaves with deficiency showing in the youngest leaves first.

-Sulphur should be applied 'little and often' using N+S fertilizers
+Sulphur should be applied 'little and often' using N+S fertilisers

 In view of this the correct strategy for managing sulphur is to apply multiple, smaller, applications coincidental with the splits of nitrogen.
 Applying smaller applications in line with crop demand through March, April and May ensures maximum return from the investment.